 Enter Ellen Thomas as the fabulously formidable Mrs Bakare: backlit, in traditional west African dress, hair coiffured, strutting across the stage with bags and trolley in tow.
 Thomas owns the room and is an absolute joy to watch.
 It’s a great introduction and a much-needed burst of energy.

 The premise of Wura’s off-stage hoard as an invisible metaphor for the ‘stuff’ that comes between us and those we love is a compelling one.
-Unfortunately, the play doesn’t quite tie together the on-going mother/boyfriend tensions, which unfold as two separate chunks.
+Unfortunately, the play doesn’t quite tie together the on-going mother/boyfriend tensions, which unfold in two separate parts.

 What began as a dinner party ends with an intervention.
 The play flattens our initial intrigue and sweeps under the carpet some of the mess we’d come to admire.
 Ultimately, the main take-away is that we should love our family in spite of their flaws – and perhaps Hoard deserves this too.